Running Jira on an Azure cluster

 Using the deployment templates directly allows for greater configuration granularity.
 All hardware choices such as the number of cluster nodes, size, disk size, and OS type are configurable as parameters.

-Head to https://bitbucket.org/atlassian/atlassian-azure-deployment and check out the README to find out how to to deploy using the CLI.
+Head to atlassian-azure-deployment in Bitbucket and check out the README to find out how to deploy using the CLI.

 As a number of the resources we provision are managed by Azure, a number of options are available for monitoring.
 For example: